 top of page

-THE AFRICA DIARIES: 10 DAYS IN TANZANIA
+THE TANZANIA DIARIES: 10 DAYS

 The turquoise water of the Indian Ocean as we approached Zanzibar almost made us regret flying.
 Almost.
 But then we remembered the 12+ hours of bussing that would have accompanied the short ferry.